katiehuangx/katiehuangx/README.md

 ### 📚 Notable Projects
 - [Covid-19 and Impact on Malaysia stock market](https://github.com/katiehuangx/Covid-19-and-Impact-on-Malaysia-stock-market) _[SQL, Tableau]_
   - A project close to home.
-Analysed worldwide C-19 cases and how it has impacted the stock market prices over the past 1.5 year.
+Analysed worldwide C-19 cases & how it has impacted KLCI index prices over the past 1.5 year.
   - Will be revisiting to develop a real-time dashboard - stay tune!
 - [Sales Analysis on Super Store mart](https://github.com/katiehuangx/The-Sparks-Foundation-Internship) _[Python]_
   - Project as a Data Science and Business Analytics intern.
 Developed key business metrics and created visuals with analysis and business solutions.